ODIM-Project/ODIM/docs/README.md

 **API layer**

 This layer hosts a REST server which is open-source and secure.
 It learns about the southbound resources from the plugin layer and exposes the corresponding Redfish data model payloads to the northbound clients.
-The northbound clients communicate with this layer through a REST-based protocol that is fully compliant with DMTF's Redfish® specifications (Schema 2021.2 and Specification 1.14.0).
+The northbound clients communicate with this layer through a REST-based protocol that is compliant with DMTF's Redfish® specifications (Schema 2021.2 and Specification 1.14.0).
 The API layer sends user requests to the plugins through the aggregation, the event, and the fabric services.

 **Services layer**